-Jane was elected to parliament in December 2019 with an outright majority and a majority of 7169 votes.
+Jane was elected to the House of Commons in December 2019 with 27,954 votes - an outright majority of 7,169.

 Before entering politics, Jane worked in commercial business for 15 years, later moving into the civil service and charity work.
-She worked for the previous Member of Parliament as her caseworker in Loughborough for nearly 10 years.

 Jane is married with two adult children, both of whom were born at Leicester General Hospital and went to school and college locally.

 Jane gave her maiden speech in the House of Commons on 20th January 2020, referring to all areas of the constituency and how they work as a team.
 Her hashtag on social media is #TeamLoughborough to show how we all work together for the good of the area.

 Jane is currently a member of the newly formed Business and Trade Select Committee, which is responsible for scrutinising the work of the Department for Business and Trade and holding inquiries into internal and external business and trade issues.

 Jane is also currently a member of a number of All Party Parliamentary Groups (APPGs), which bring together MPs and Lords from across the political divide to try to progress a particular policy area or region.
 These include: